PRX/dovetail-metrics-export/README.md

   # - Each object contains part of a Porter Copy task input: only the Mode and
   #   BucketName.
   # - Each file created by the export function will be copied using the given
   #   configuration by Porter.
-The object name in Google Cloud Storage will be
+The object name from Google Cloud Storage will
-  #   preserveds.
+  #   be preserved.
-  # - Currently only supports AWS/S3.
+  # - Currently only supports AWS/S3 as destinations.
+The source is alwasy GCS.
   Copies: [
     {
       "Mode": "AWS/S3",